 The MRIs of the whiplash group showed higher levels of a decrease in signal intensity.
 Other measures of progressive degeneration of the spine were similar across both groups.
 Another finding of the study was that women in both study groups had worse cervical spine conditions than the men in both groups.
 The researchers found that symptoms of whiplash can last for over 10 years.
 However, whiplash was not found to speed up spinal degeneration.

 Whiplash is a serious injury that can have long-term effects.
-It is important to see a chiropractor like ours at First Choice Chiropractic and Rehabilitation, in Aloha/ Beaverton following your auto injury to help treat your whiplash and get rid of the symptoms so that it does not become a long-term problem.
+It is important to see a chiropractor like ours at Oregon Medical Centers, in Aloha/ Beaverton following your auto injury to help treat your whiplash and get rid of the symptoms so that it does not become a long-term problem.

 Matsumoto M, Okada E, Ichihara D, Chiba K, Toyama Y, Fujiwara H, Momoshima S, Nishiwaki Y, Hashimoto T, Inoue T, Watanabe M, Takahata T. Prospective ten-year follow-up study comparing patients with whiplash-associated disorders and asymptomatic subjects using magnetic resonance imaging.
 Spine.
 2010.
 34:18. pp. 1684-1690.